uniwswap/uniwens-docs/dns-registrar-guide.md

 ## FAQ

-### Can I register any DNS domains through LNS app?
+### Can I register any DNS domains through ĐNS app?

 Technically speaking, [over 90% of domains](https://medium.com/the-ethereum-name-service/upcoming-changes-to-the-ens-root-a1b78fd52b38) can be supported.
 Some TLDs (`ceo`, `.art`, `.club`, `.luxe` and `.kred`) are operated by each DNS registry.

 ### If I own `myname.xyz` DNS name, can I claim for `myname.eth` ?

 You may be confused with [short name reservation process](https://medium.com/the-ethereum-name-service/timeline-for-3-6-character-name-reservation-auction-and-instant-registrations-e39aa2f89dc9).
-Under DNSSEC integration, you can only claim for the correspondent LNS name with the same top level domain (TLD). `.eth` is managed completely separately.
+Under DNSSEC integration, you can only claim for the correspondent ĐNS name with the same top level domain (TLD). `.eth` is managed completely separately.

 ### Once I register the domain, how can I transfer or delete ownership?

 Unlike `.eth` permanent registrar, there is no notion of `registrant` which can transfer the ownership of the controller.
-If you want to transfer the ownership to any address other than the currently registered address, please update the corresponding DNS record from your DNS manager and click "Transfer" from our LNS manager.
+If you want to transfer the ownership to any address other than the currently registered address, please update the corresponding DNS record from your DNS manager and click "Transfer" from our ĐNS manager.

 We currently haven't enabled the ability to delete the ownership.
-Having said that, you can achieve the same effect if you set the owner record to `a= 0x0000000000000000000000000000000000000000` then click "Transfer" from the LNS manager.
+Having said that, you can achieve the same effect if you set the owner record to `a= 0x0000000000000000000000000000000000000000` then click "Transfer" from the ĐNS manager.

 ### Can I register my DNS subdomain?

 No. DNSSEC registration is only enabled for the second level domain (eg: yourname.xyz).
-If you want to create `subdomain.yourname.xyz`, then click "Subdomains" tab of our manager and create it from LNS manager just like other subdomains under `.eth`.
+If you want to create `subdomain.yourname.xyz`, then click "Subdomains" tab of our manager and create it from ĐNS manager just like other subdomains under `.eth`.